getsentry/sentry-javascript/docs/integrations/angular.rst

 To use Sentry with your Angular application, you will need to use both Raven.js (Sentry's browser JavaScript SDK) and the Raven.js Angular plugin.

 On its own, Raven.js will report any uncaught exceptions triggered from your application.
-For advanced usage examples of Raven.js, please read :doc:`Raven.js usage <usage>`.
+For advanced usage examples of Raven.js, please read :doc:`Raven.js usage <../usage>`.

 Additionally, the Raven.js Angular plugin will catch any Angular-specific exceptions reported through Angular's ``$exceptionHandler`` interface.